AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td>Services and Application</td>
-    <td>Isolate sensitive services (e.g. run SSH service on bastion host or in a VM).
+    <td>To reduce the potential for lateral movement if a Docker container was to be compromised, consider isolating sensitive services (e.g. run SSH service on bastion host or in a VM).
     <br>
     <br>
-    Do not run untrusted applications with root privileges.</td>
+    Furthermore, do not run untrusted applications with root privileges within containers.</td>
   </tr>
   <tr>
     <td>Mount Points</td>